OktaySavdi/kubernetes-redis-benchmark/README.md

 We will do a load test on redis with redis-benchmark.
 You can do your redis sentinel or redis cluster performance tests

-You can access the redis bencmark code prepared with dotnet core.
+You can access the redis benchmark code prepared with dotnet core.
 Code repo for image [github\RedisBenchmarkUI](https://github.com/OktaySavdi/RedisBenchmarkUI)

 ## Start the helloworld service